 Your camper is supplied with a hose to connect the regulator on the gas cylinder to the gas system inlet.
-Pennine recommend that this hose is replaced annually; the replacement hose should be made from black neoprene with BS3212 printed on it.
+The condition of the flexible hose should be checked each time the cylinder is replaced.
+If it shows signs of cracking, splitting or other deterioration it should be replaced.
+The replacement hose should conform to BS 3212.